What is a Debit Note?

 It is usually raised on two occasions.

 - The first one being, there can be a change in the value of goods after the goods have been delivered by the supplier and the invoice has been raised.
 The reason for this could be a change in the goods due to damaged goods or returned products, bad quality of goods, etc. Whatever the reason may be, in this scenario the amount of the invoice has to be reduced as a few goods are being returned.
 The debit note will provide a reason for the debit and the amount of money debited from the seller’s account.
 As mentioned in the example given above.
 It means that the purchaser has to pay the supplier the amount minus the debit note amount.
 Thus, this note reduces liability for the purchaser.

 - The second situation is when the amount payable by the purchaser increases than the amount mentioned on the invoice raised.
 This situation could arise due to an incorrect value in the invoice, or the purchaser buying more products at a later date etc. In such a situation, the seller then creates a debit note and issues it to the buyer.
 The purchaser now has an accounting liability to pay more than what is mentioned on the invoice.

-According to GST law, a debit note can be issued under two circumstances.
+According to GST law, it can be issued under two circumstances.
 That being:

 a.
 If the tax on the goods or services supplied changes after the issuance of invoice

 b.
 If the taxable value of the goods or services supplied changes after issuance of invoice

 Debit Note format and the details to be covered